gratejames/Ghost/assembler/readme.md

 ** WhitespaceHex**
 Outputs the 4 digit hex codes, but leaves the original whitespacing intact.
 Very useful for seeing the GHASM to hex conversion
 ** Hex**
-Basic Hex codes, as you would expect
+Current format, basic hex codes
 ** Binary**
 Same as above, but in 16 bit binary.
-Less useful in most cases, but an option nontheless ** BinaryDict**
+Less useful in most cases, but an option nontheless ** DecimalDict**
-Previous format, uses a python dictionary with 16 bit binary strings as both keys and values ** DecimalDict**
-Current format, uses a python dictionary with regular integers as both keys and values
+Previous format, uses a python dictionary with regular integers as both keys and values

 ## Debugging
-There is an optional step to output the midpoint file between the two passes to `./Pass1.txt`, but it must be uncommented.
-Line 144-145 (TODO: Make an easier option and change file name)
+There is an optional step to output the midpoint file between the two passes to `./Pass1.txt`, but it must be uncommented on line 144-145 (TODO: Make an easier option and change file name)